gabledata/tutorial/README.md

 4. Click on "Actions" under the "Secrets" heading
 5. Click the "New repository secret" button
 6. In the "Name" field, type `GABLE_API_KEY`.
 This is the key for the API Key secret.
-7. In the "Value" field, paste the API Key from the UI
+7. In the "Secret" field, paste the API Key from the UI
 8. Click the "Add secret" button to save the secret
 9. Repeat steps 6 through 8 for the `GABLE_API_ENDPOINT`